-You will also have the chance to work on a renovation project at one of our partner schools with the aim of creating a safer and more inspiring learning environment.
+You will also have the chance to volunteer on a renovation project at one of our partner schools with the aim of creating a safer and more inspiring learning environment.
 You could be painting an educational mural, renovating a playground, creating a library, installing a hand-washing station and more!

 In your third week you’ll head off the beaten track on the Salkantay route to Machu Picchu.
 The 5 day trek will test your endurance, reaching 4600m above sea level as you reach the summit of Salkantay Mountain.
 The awe-inspiring views will keep you going as you pass the unbelievable Humantay Lake and finally reach Machu Picchu in an epic final day!

 After an orientation and induction when you arrive, your project days during your volunteering weeks will be Monday - Friday, with the weekends free to do your own travel.
 We recommend heading to UNESCO World Heritage city Cusco and making a trip to the infamous Rainbow Mountain!

 After your volunteer program you can join our optional extension trip for $900 and spend a week in the mystical Amazon rainforest!
 You'll visit the Wayquecha and Villa Carmen biological stations, based in the most protected environmental area in South America and home to some of the rarest ecosystems on the planet!
 Trekking through the jungle, you'll walk through waterfalls, spot incredible native animals and see myriads of interesting jungle plants.
 Near the end of the week you'll visit the Santa Rosa de Huacaria community to learn how native tribes have managed to keep their traditional customs to survive in the jungle, even trying out a few of them yourself!